Greater Kolkata College of Engineering and Management: Departments in Faculty of Engineering and Technology

-The institute offers one undergraduate course (B. Tech.) and one diploma course.
+The institute offers one undergraduate course (B.Tech.) and one diploma course.
 All courses are approved by the All India Council for Technical Education AICTE, Government of India, and the Department of Higher Education, Government of West Bengal.
 Since its inception, it has been affiliated to the West Bengal University of Technology, Kolkata.

-The institute offers undergraduate B. Tech. course in the following engineering disciplines:
+The institute offers undergraduate B.Tech.& Diploma course in the following engineering disciplines: